-In panel (a), we see the idle situation for either type of line circuit.
-The open-circuit sleeve voltage is -48 V (though a resistance, of course).
-Now, we look in a little more details into what we before fancifully called the "BTG" relay.
-We see that in fact the busy test circuit comprises two relays, C and S. Relay C is a general purpose type, whose operate current is not precisely controlled in manufacture (but still is certain to fall between reasonably-close limits).
+Relay C is a general purpose type, whose operate current is not precisely controlled in manufacture (but still is certain to fall between reasonably-close limits).
 Relay S is a "marginal" relay, whose operate current is well controlled in manufacture (and periodic field test and adjustment) to lie within certain quite close minimum and minimum limits (relatively low, in this case).

-If a final selector comes to such a line, a substantial current flows through both C and S, operating both.
+If a final selector comes to such a line (either type), a substantial current flows through both C and S, operating both.
 The operation of C is taken to mean that the line is idle, and we know what that leads to.

 In figure (b), we see an "ordinary" line, busy.
-The open circuit voltage on the sleeve is about -7.4 V. The current through C and S is now much less.
+The sleeve is grounded by a switch (line finder or final selector) in the existing connection to the line through a 112 ohm resistance.
+The voltage on the sleeve (before the busy test is made) is about -7.4 V .
+The current through C and S is now much less.
 C does not operate, but S does.
 The failure of C to operate is taken by the final selector to mean that the line is busy, but the operation of S is taken to mean that this is not an "if busy, try the next one" line.
-So the final selector does not connect to the line and returns busy tone to the calling line.
+So the final selector does not connect to the line but rather returns busy tone to the calling line.

 In figure (c), we see an "if busy, try the next one" line, busy.
-Because of the higher resistance of the CO relay path, the current through the 112 ohm resistor is less, and so the voltage on the sleeve is now only about -2 V. The current through C and S is now less yet.
+Because of the higher resistance of the CO relay, the current through the 112 ohm resistor in the existing connection is less, and so the voltage on the sleeve (before the busy test is made) is now only about -2 V. The current through C and S is now less yet.
 Neither C nor S operate.
 The failure of C to operate is taken by the final selector to mean that the line is busy, and the failure of S to operate is taken to mean that this is "if busy, try the next one" line.
 And it is busy, So the final selector moves to the next terminal and sees what it finds there.

-In such a scenario, the final selector does not then stop at the next terminal to see what it finds.
+In such a scenario, the final selector does not actually stop at the next terminal to see what it finds.
 It moves continuously (albeit at its slow up drive speed), and looks at each line on the fly.